edofrederix/briscola/doc/chapters/4_finiteVolume.md

 defined in Briscola using the `linearSystem` class.
 This class is templated and takes three template arguments: the stencil type (for $A$), the field type (for
 $x$ and $b$) and the mesh type (for $A$, $x$ and $b$).
-The stencil type defines a unique stencil size and shape which is used throughout the stencil matrix $A$.
+The stencil type defines a unique stencil size and shape that is used throughout the stencil matrix $A$.
 Briscola's different stencil types are defined in

 `src/briscolaCore/primitives/StencilSpace`.